dataiku/dss-plugin-decision-tree-builder/README.md

 This visualization mode features the tree as a sunburst, with every arc corresponding to a node of the tree from the edit mode.
 When hovering upon an arc, the decision rule is displayed on the left.
 Clicking on an arc puts the selected arc in the center of the sunburst.

-Since the size of a node is proportional to the number of samples it has, some arcs may be too small to be displayed.
+Since the size of an arc is proportional to the number of samples it has, some arcs may be too small to be displayed.

 ## Score recipe